HariSekhon/Nagios-Plugins/README.md

 ### Further Utilities ###

-Check out the https://github.com/harisekhon/sysadmin repository adjacent to this nagios-plugins repo for some other useful tools such as HDFS per block read performance + location debugging tool (hadoop_time_block_reads.jy), URL watcher for load balanced environments and other useful utilities programs.
+Check out the https://github.com/harisekhon/sysadmin repository adjacent to this nagios-plugins repo for some other useful tools such as HDFS per block read performance + location debugging tool (hadoop_hdfs_time_block_reads.jy), URL watcher for load balanced environments and other useful utilities programs.